sait-wbdv/winter-2021/cheatsheets/design/mental-models/index.md

 ### 2: User Interface show-and-tell
 You found an example of product design in your home, office, etc (you may also find examples online):
 - What problem is the product trying to solve?
 - Describe its System Model and compare it to its Interaction Model.
+Is it a simple or complex problem from an System Model perspective?
 - Can you think of a product that has a good Interaction Model but bad System Model?
 Vice versa?
 - If it's bad, how would you fix it?
 - If it's good, how could it be better?